wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 * Prevent duplicate records using Duplicate Management

-* Clean and enrich data with data.com
+* Clean and enrich data with data.com, which uses external databases as the basis for cleaning Leads, Contacts, Accounts (not product Opportunities or Assets).

 ## Learning Modules